mas-bandwidth/netcode/README.md

 **netcode.io** is a simple connection-oriented UDP protocol for games with dedicated servers.

-It has the following features:
+It has the following feature set:

 * Connection oriented protocol over UDP for n clients per-server.
 * Only authenticated clients can connect to your server.
 * Packets sent between client and server are encrypted and signed.

+netcode.io is secure by default:

 * Protection against man-in-the-middle attacks.
 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.